Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli.md

     AWS_AUTH_SECRETKEY=Your_SecretAccessKey

-  - Pull the latest image of the Discovery Agent: docker pull axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:<agentVersion>
+  - Pull the latest image of the Discovery Agent: docker pull axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:{agentVersion}
-  - Pull the latest image of the Traceability Agent: docker pull axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-traceability-agent:<agentVersion>
+  - Pull the latest image of the Traceability Agent: docker pull axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-traceability-agent:{agentVersion}
   - Run the latest Discovery Agent: docker run --env-file "$(pwd)"/da_env_vars.env -v "$(pwd)":/keys \
-        axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:<agentVersion>
+        axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:{agentVersion}
   - Run the latest Traceability Agent: docker run --env-file "$(pwd)"/ta_env_vars.env -v "$(pwd)":/keys \
-        axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-traceability-agent:<agentVersion>
+        axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-traceability-agent:{agentVersion}
 ```

-In the sample above, installation procedure will replace <agentVersion> with the most recent version available)
+In the sample above, installation procedure will replace {agentVersion} with the most recent version available)

 * Create, if necessary, and upload all files to your S3 bucket:
     * These commands create the bucket, if needed, then uploads all resources to the bucket.
 * Create AWS Access and Secret Keys and copy results:
     * This command creates the Access and Secret Key Pair.
 * Add the results from the Key Pair creation above into the environment files, da_env_vars.env & ta_env_vars.env, after the appropriate variables, `AWS_AUTH_ACCESSKEY=` and `AWS_AUTH_SECRETKEY=`.
 * Find the current agent release, refer to the [agent release note](/docs/amplify_relnotes).
-Then this release number can be use to replace `<agentVersion>` in the command displayed below.
+Then this release number can be use to replace `{agentVersion}` in the command displayed below.
 * Pull the current images of the Discovery/Traceability Agents:
     * These two commands pull the latest released agents from axway.jfrog.io/ampc-public-docker-release/agent.
 * Run the current images of the Discovery/Traceability Agents: